CALL FOR VOLUNTEERS! JOIN EMERGENCY SUPPORT SERVICES (ESS)

 Recovering from an Emergency

-The Province of BC has produced a comprehensive guide outlining how to recover from an emergency.
-The guide may be found at gov.bc.ca.
+The Province of BC has published detailed guidance regarding what steps you can take to recover from and emergency and what assistance may be available to you.
 Additionally, certain emergency events may be eligible for Disaster Financial Assistance (DFA) in order to restore uninsurable losses.
-More information regarding DFA may be found here.

 Donations